Jimdo Review (2019) - The 12 Big Things You Need to Know

 A photo editor allows you to set slideshows or videos as backgrounds, and a drag-and-drop tool allows you to move content around your pages reasonably easily.
 (The drag-and-drop editor is reasonably good, but it isn’t as flexible as some competing products, especially Squarespace.)

-If you wish to get your hands dirty with code, you can easily access the HTML and CSS of your Jimdo; this gives you additional control over your site design.
+If you wish to get your hands dirty with code, you can easily access the CSS of your Jimdo site; this gives you additional control over your site design.
+You can also add HTML via widgets that you can drag and drop around your pages.

 Your Jimdo website is live immediately, unless you create an ‘Under Construction’ page.